beckstev/beckstev.github.io/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: hello for github pages
+banner_title: Steven Becker
-banner_subtitle: a minimalist template for personal websites
+banner_subtitle: - Personal website -
-background_image: /images/background.jpeg
+background_image: /images/my_background.JPG

 # all of the following variables are optional -----------------
-page_url: /hello # only include this variable if you aren't building the page to your primary domain
+page_url:  # only include this variable if you aren't building the page to your primary domain

 # favicon
 favicon: /assets/ico/favicon.ico